top of page

 Established: about 1870

-Goelzer was born in 1840 and died in 1882.
+Jacob H. Goelzer was born in 1840 and died in 1892.
 He and many other relatives are buried in the Independent Cemetery behind St. John’s Lutheran Church at West Oakwood Road and South 27th Street.
-It has a GAR marker, honoring his CIvil War service.
-The Grand Army of the Republic was the war veterans’ organization.
+It has a GAR marker, honoring his Civil War service.
+The Grand Army of the Republic (GAR) was the war veterans’ organization.

 Seymour Gilbert of New Berlin was a sergeant, first sergeant and then the first lieutenant of Goelzer’s Company G, and the officer’s substantial wartime diary is on a website devoted to the 28th Wisconsin.
-What he saw on a daily basis is what Goelzer also saw.
+What he saw daily is what Goelzer also saw.
 See it at:

 bottom of page